Faith Without Works Is Dead Commentary – The Truth About James 2 And What Works Really Means

 The Truth From a Grace Perspective: In this video, you will discover that James is addressing unbelievers.
 In James 2 verse 14 James asks “can that faith save him” and while religion seems to overlook that strange question, it’s only a question that would be asked about a non-believer, whose faith would not produce the type of works that God is interested in.
 James goes on in that same chapter to give only two examples of works, and interestingly enough he uses an example of Rehab, a prostitute that the bible only tells us about one work she had.
 She hid the messengers whom Joshua sent to spy out Jericho.
 If this were really about Christian works why would James choose a prostitute with only one work?
 Answer – She believed God was real.
 That one work was enough to save her and make her right with God.

 Faith Without Works is Dead – James 2:17

 Did you know this is actually written to non-believers?

 Today we are to talk about this verse found in James 2:14 which reads “if someone says he has faith but he has no works?
 Can that faith save him?”

-So let’s work through this and see what really going on here.
+So let’s work through this and see what’s really going on here.
 But first, let’s be clear, we’re not saying Christians don’t have works.
-In fact we do.
+In fact, we do.
 But some will have many works, and others only a few.
-Some will give of time, some of money, others just kindness and love.
-The problem is when we use James 2 as a teaching to get out a measuring stick and compare how much works we have and then try and debate when it’s enough to really be okay with God.
-This verse is often used to keep you on a treadmill of more of works.
-You can keep running but you never get anywhere.
+Some will give their time, some their money, and others just kindness and love.
+The problem is when we use James 2 as a teaching tool to get out a measuring stick and compare how much works we have, and then try and debate when it’s enough to really be okay with God.
+This verse is often used to keep you on a treadmill of more works.
+You can keep running, but you never get anywhere.